Conus echo

 Conus echo is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails, cone shells or cones.

-These snails are predatory and venomous.
-They are capable of stinging humans.
+Like all species within the genus Conus, these snails are predatory and venomous.
+They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

 The size of the shell varies between 38 mm and 69 mm.

 Distribution

 This species occurs in the Indian Ocean off Somalia.